Planar Hypohamiltonian Graphs on 40 Vertices: Results

 Notice that an edge belongs to a Hamiltonian cycle if and only if the two faces it belongs to are on different sides of the cycle.
 Since the outer face of the embedding in Figure~\ref{fig:40-01} has edges in common with all other 4-faces and its edges cannot all be in a Hamiltonian cycle, that face cannot be $Q$.

 If $Q$ is any of the other 4-faces, then the only edge of the outer face in the embedding in Figure~\ref{fig:40-01} that belongs to a Hamiltonian cycle is the edge belonging to $Q$ and the outer face.
 The two vertices of the outer face that are not endpoints of that edge have degrees 3 and 4, and we arrive at a contradiction as we know that two of the edges incident to the vertex with degree 3 are not part of the Hamiltonian cycle.
 Thus, the graph is non-Hamiltonian.

-Finally, for each vertex of the graph, Figure~\ref{fig:40-01-cycles} shows a cycle omitting the vertex. \end{proof}
+Finally, for each vertex it is routine to exhibit a cycle of length 39 that avoids it. \end{proof}

 We now employ an operation introduced by Thomassen \cite{T5} for producing infinite sequences of hypohamiltonian graphs.
 Let $G$ be a graph containing a $4$-cycle $v_1 v_2 v_3 v_4 = C$.
 We denote by ${\rm Th}(G^C)$ the graph obtained from $G$ by deleting the edges $v_1 v_2$, $v_3 v_4$ and adding a new 4-cycle $v'_1 v'_2 v'_3 v'_4$ and the edges $v_i v'_i$, $1 \le i \le 4$.
-Wiener and Araya \cite{WA} note that a result in \cite{T5} generalizes as follows, with the same proof.
+Araya and Wiener \cite{WA} note that a result in \cite{T5} generalizes as follows, with the same proof.

 \begin{lem} Let\/ $G$ be a planar hypohamiltonian graph containing a\/ $4$-face bounded by a cycle\/ $v_1 v_2 v_3 v_4 = C$ with cubic vertices.
 Then\/ ${\rm Th}(G^C)$ is also a planar hypohamiltonian graph. \end{lem}